MrShash/KingPicoDucky/README.md

 Included inside `boot.py` is logic to hide the USB mass-storage drive entirely from the target computer.
 If you have a physical switch wired between **GP17** and Ground, and the switch is OPEN, the `CIRCUITPY` drive will disappear, leaving only the "Dell Keyboard" registered.
 The drive will also optionally mount under the generic name `KINGSHASH` for further disguise.

 ### Field Delays Explained
-- **Start Countdown (formerly Init wait)**: Gives you `X` milliseconds *after* hitting execute on your phone to lean over to the Target PC and click on the specific text field/Excel cell you want the typing to start in.
-Minimum 2000ms recommended!
-- **Global Speed Slider**: Slide it all the way to 100% to hit **Absolute Boost**.
-The values dynamically drop to bare minimums (Tab/Row `50ms`, Key `10ms`).
-You can granularly bump any variable if the host OS acts sluggish.
+- **Start Countdown (ms)**: The board waits this long after you press Execute before typing begins.
+Use this time to click the exact form field or spreadsheet cell on the target PC.
+Default `2000ms` (2 seconds).
+- **Global Speed Slider**: Drag to 100% for **Absolute Boost** (Tab/Enter `50ms`, Key `10ms`).
+Drag to 0% for a very conservative `1500ms` Enter gaps for slow hosts.
+All fields below update live.
+- **After TAB — Wait (ms)**: Pause after pressing Tab to let the host PC move focus to the next cell.
+Increase if the host is slow or the form has lazy rendering.
+- **After ENTER — Wait (ms)**: Pause after pressing Enter to let the host move to the next row.
+High values (800ms+) recommended for complex spreadsheets.
+- **Between Lines — Wait (ms)**: Additional pause between typed string segments on the same row.

+### Standalone Mouse Jiggler
-- **Standalone Mouse Jiggler**: Switch on at the very top of the UI.
-Configures an untraceable, completely decoupled pulse of movement (e.g. 10 seconds default) to continuously reset screen-sleep timers.
+Enable from the toggle at the top of the UI.
+Expand the config to set:

-### Stealth Evasion Tuners
-- **Humanize Typing**: Dramatically increases execution time by printing char-by-char with varying gaussian-like logic, but ensures extreme EDR stealth.
-- **Jiggle Frequency / Pixels**: When toggling Humanize, tweak exactly how frequently and how far the fake mouse jumps during the typing sequence.
-Automatically drift-stabilized!
+- **Mouse Move Distance (px)**: Max pixels the cursor moves per jiggle (1–127px).
+Returns immediately — invisible to user.
+- **Jiggle Every (seconds)**: Interval in seconds between jiggles.
+- **Randomize Distance**: When checked, jiggle distance is random from 1px up to the max set.
+When unchecked, always moves the exact distance set.

+### Mouse Jiggler While Typing (EDR Evasion)
+- **Jiggle Chance per Keystroke (%)**: Probability that any given typed character will trigger a mouse movement.
+15% = roughly every 7th key.
+- **Maximum Jiggle Distance (px)**: Hard cap in pixels for the jiggle.
+Drift-free — the board tracks every move and snaps back automatically.

 ---